 Soho South Cafe opened in 1997, in a renovated automotive service station built in 1945.
-The design of the restaurant has great elements of iconic, New York City from which the restaurant is named.
-The décor is mismatched and quirky, working well with the large high ceilings exposed elements like the steel windows, iron trusses, and wooden garage doors.
+The restaurant is designed with elements of iconic, New York City.
+Steel windows, iron trusses, and wooden garage doors add to the industrial look.
 Soho is open for Brunch on Sundays, lunch Mondays through Thursdays, and dinner Thursdays through Saturdays.

-Get your brunch going the right way with the Eggs Savannah, made with jumbo lump crab cake, poached eggs, asparagus, and hollandaise, served with a biscuit, cheddar grits, or brunch potatoes.
+Get your brunch going the right way with the Eggs Savannah.
+It’s their take on Eggs Benedict, but made with jumbo lump crab cake.
+Biscuits, cheddar grits, or brunch potatoes accompany the dish.
 There are also your classic shrimp and grits, waffles, burritos, and sticky toffee pudding.
-For lunch try a quiche, or one of their amazing salads, some of the favorites are the Andalusion rice and chicken salad, or the southwestern salad with blackened chicken, avocado, and tall crispy tortilla strips.
-The Panini’s are also some of the freshest you’ll find in Savannah, or if you’re looking for something really decadent try the Monte Cristo or the Salmon croquette.
+For lunch try a quiche, or one of their amazing salads.
+The Andalusion rice and chicken salad and the southwestern salad with blackened chicken are some of the favorites.
+The Panini’s are also some of the freshest you’ll find in Savannah.
+If you’re looking for something decadent, try the Monte Cristo or Salmon croquette.
 For dinner, try the duck confit sandwich, the roasted pork loin, or the creamy shrimp and pesto linguine.

 Prices range from $11-$20